D-Goth/NeoBerry/README.md

 # NeoBerry GPIO Control - 🇬🇧

-**NeoBerry GPIO Control** is a web application that allows you to monitor and control the GPIO pins of a Raspberry Pi through a modern and responsive interface.
+**NeoBerry GPIO Control** is a web application that allows monitoring and controlling a Raspberry Pi's GPIO pins through a modern and responsive interface.

 ---